 Is it painful?

-In the majority of cases it’s uncomfortable rather than painful.
-To ease any symptoms, painkillers can be taken just before your treatment.
+In the majority of cases it’s not uncomfortable or painful.

 How long does treatment take?